dart-lang/site-www/src/_guides/language/evolution.md

 implies the following:

 * Whenever a minor version of the SDK ships, a new language version appears.
-  In practice, many of these language versions function in very similar manner to previous versions with full compatibility.
+  In practice, many of these language versions function in a very similar manner to previous versions with full compatibility.
   For example, the Dart 2.9 language works much like the Dart 2.8 language.